 1 quart milk

-1 piece of lemon rind
+1 piece lemon rind

 1 cinnamon stick